Yenisei

-Rising in Mungaragiyn-gol in Mongolia, it follows a northerly course through Lake Baikal and the Krasnoyarsk Dam before draining into the Yenisey Gulf in the Kara Sea.
-The Yenisey divides the Western Siberian Plain in the west from the Central Siberian Plateau to the east; it drains a large part of central Siberia.
+Also romanised as Jenisej) is the fifth-longest river system in the world, and the largest to drain into the Arctic Ocean.
+Beginning in Mungaragiyn-gol in Mongolia, it follows a northerly course through the Krasnoyarsk Dam before draining into the Yenisei Gulf in the Kara Sea.
+Its basin comprises Lake Baikal, the world's deepest lake.
+The Yenisei divides the Western Siberian Plain in the west from the Central Siberian Plateau to the east; it drains a large part of central Siberia.
 Its delta is formed between the Gyda Peninsula and the Taymyr Peninsula.

-It is the central one of three large Siberian rivers that flow into the Arctic Ocean (the other two being the Ob and the Lena).
-The maximum depth of the Yenisey is 200 ft and the average depth is 45 ft.
+The Yenisei is the central river of three large Siberian rivers that flow into the Arctic Ocean (the other two being the Ob and the Lena).
+The maximum depth of the Yenisei is 200 ft and the average depth is 45 ft.